Is Delaware a Good Place to Retire? What You Need to Know

 A roadside sign saying "Welcome to Delaware, New Castle County."

 Delaware has a top-tier health care system, with providers and facilities that cover everything from routine checkups to specialized treatment.
-Also, because the state is so small, residents never have to travel far to find quality care.
+Also, because the state is so small, residents never have to travel far to find quality care, making Delaware a good place to retire for active adults with health care needs.

-ChristianaCare is not only one of the largest health networks in the state, it’s also ranked #1 according to U.S. News.
+ChristianaCare is not only one of the largest health networks in the state, it’s also ranked #1, according to U.S. News & World Report.
 It’s rated high-performing in two adult specialties and 13 different procedures and conditions.
 The #2 ranked provider is Beebe Healthcare, which is recognized as high-performing in seven different procedures and conditions.
 Their primary facility is located in Lewes in southern Delaware, but they have other locations throughout the state as well.

 Heritage Shores – Bridgeville, DE